DjangoGirls/tutorial/en/deploy/README.md

 We'll find out a bit more about static files later in the tutorial, when we edit the CSS for our site.

-For now we just need to run an extra command called "collectstatic", on the server.
+For now we just need to run an extra command called `collectstatic`, on the server.
 It tells Django to gather up all the static files it needs on the server.
 Mostly, these are the static files that make the admin site look pretty at the moment.

     20:20 ~ $ python manage.py collectstatic